CodeClass0/README-Generator/Develop/README.md

 The installation instructions are simple.
 Clone the repository to your local device, and install Inquirer.
 Then the app can be used from the terminal within VSCode.
 <a id="item-two"></a>
 ## Usage
 To use it is simple.
 From VSCode's terminal, call the application by typing "node Index.js" and then follow the on-screen prompts.
 When complete, the README will be located in the project folder.
+You can view a sample video [here](https://watch.screencastify.com/v/jAtgxwt8c2fulGjBaOY4).
 <a id="item-three"></a>
 ## License